chazlarson/Media-Scripts/Plex/README.md

 KEEP_JUNK=0                                  # keep files that script would normally delete [incorrect filetypes, mainly] FIND_OVERLAID_IMAGES=0                       # check all downloaded images for overlays
 # RETAIN_OVERLAID_IMAGES=0                   # keep images that have an overlay EXIF tag [this will override the following two]
-RETAIN_PMM_OVERLAID_IMAGES=0                 # keep images that have the PMM overlay EXIF tag RETAIN_TCM_OVERLAID_IMAGES=0                 # keep images that have the TCM overlay EXIF tag
+RETAIN_KOMETA_OVERLAID_IMAGES=0                 # keep images that have the Kometa overlay EXIF tag RETAIN_TCM_OVERLAID_IMAGES=0                 # keep images that have the TCM overlay EXIF tag

 ## where-to-put-it
-USE_ASSET_NAMING=1                           # should grab-all-posters name images to match PMM's Asset Directory requirements?
+USE_ASSET_NAMING=1                           # should grab-all-posters name images to match Kometa's Asset Directory requirements?
-USE_ASSET_FOLDERS=1                          # should those PMM-Asset-Directory names use asset folders?
+USE_ASSET_FOLDERS=1                          # should those Kometa-Asset-Directory names use asset folders?
 USE_ASSET_SUBFOLDERS=0                       # create asset folders in subfolders ["Collections", "Other", or [0-9, A-Z]] ]
-ASSETS_BY_LIBRARIES=1                        # should those PMM-Asset-Directory images be sorted into library folders?
+ASSETS_BY_LIBRARIES=1                        # should those Kometa-Asset-Directory images be sorted into library folders?
-ASSET_DIR=assets                             # top-level directory for those PMM-Asset-Directory images
+ASSET_DIR=assets                             # top-level directory for those Kometa-Asset-Directory images
                                              # if asset-directory naming is on, the next three are ignored
 POSTER_DIR=extracted_posters                 # put downloaded posters here
 CURRENT_POSTER_DIR=current_posters           # put downloaded current posters and artwork here